Dre Campbell Farm

 Beet ArmywormsImage via entomology.k-state.edu

 The only time beet armyworms settle down and take a break is when it’s time to bundle up in a cocoon.
-The reason they’re dubbed army worms is that they tend to move in groups.
+They’re dubbed armyworms because they tend to move in groups.

 24. Boxelder Bugs